 c.
 Click the Edit button

 d.
-Add the following three rules to allow access to your Redshift cluster to Indicative's IPs:
+Add the following two rules to allow access to your Redshift cluster to Indicative's IPs:

 Attach the Security Group to Your Redshift cluster